Scottish government to impose pay deal on nurses

 He said that further talks must be "meaningful" and that the pay offer would do nothing to stop nursing staff leaving the profession or attract the nurses of the future.

-The RCN will continue to plan for strike action in the new year.
+Wilma Brown from Unison, who, along with Unite had accepted the last offer, told BBC Scotland the implementation of the pay deal was "fully and gratefully received" and was overdue.

+Mr Yousaf said he would now push on with the Action for Change deal which will see wages rise by an average of 7.5%, with those on the lowest pay packages seeing an increase of 11.3%.

-After the meeting, Mr Yousaf said: "I met with NHS trade unions today and listened to their feedback following their ballots on the pay deal.
+After the meeting, the health secretary said: "I met with NHS trade unions today and listened to their feedback following their ballots on the pay deal.

 "Given that the majority of unions representing the majority of unionised Agenda for Change staff have accepted the pay deal, we will now move to implement this record pay deal.

-"This deal is the biggest since devolution, represents an investment of over half a billion pounds and ensure our hard-working NHS staff remain the best paid in the UK."I am absolutely committed to meaningful dialogue with trade unions in order to avert strike action and am prepared to meet throughout the festive period to continue that dialogue. "
+He added: "This deal is the biggest since devolution, represents an investment of over half a billion pounds and ensure our hard-working NHS staff remain the best paid in the UK."I am absolutely committed to meaningful dialogue with trade unions in order to avert strike action and am prepared to meet throughout the festive period to continue that dialogue. "

 He said he needed to be "upfront and honest" that he had no more money for pay in 2022/23.